stargazer/django-firestone/README.md

 ## Goal

 Write a very simple and well documented Rest API framework.
+API handlers are based on Django's class based view, and therefore inherit their flexibility and power.

-On the first iteration, I simply want to make it plain and clear.
+On the first
+iteration, I simply want to make it plain and clear.
 No fancy stuff, just very clear abstractions that enables the construction of very neatly written API handlers.